kiakeshmiri/SmartCSM-demo/README.md

 run 'npm run start', this will launch webapi server whicj is exposing 2 Get api by passinh games.json and participants.json without any manipulation.

-cd smartCSM-challange then run `ng serve` for a dev server.
+cd 'smartCSM-challange/' then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build

-cd smartCSM-challange then then run `ng build` to build the project.
+cd 'smartCSM-challange/' then then run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Build with ahead of time option

-cd smartCSM-challange then run `ng build --prod --aot` to execute build the application in production mode and enhance the performance by ahead of time compilation.
+cd 'smartCSM-challange/' then run `ng build --prod --aot` to execute build the application in production mode and enhance the performance by ahead of time compilation.

 This will generate the files in dist folder which later will be located by Weppi server (fastify) and will be served as static files.

+## Run in production mode

+run 'npm run start'.
 Navigate to `http://localhost:3000/`

-## run in production mode

-RUN 'npm run start'